-Applicants are expected to get informed about recognition and credit transfer regulations at their home institutions, if they need academic credits for their research stay.
+Program participants should further get informed about recognition and credit transfer regulations at their home institutions, if they need academic credits for their research stay.

 - Kick-off Event: A special information and networking event for all program stakeholders will facilitate the start of the project phase.

-- Orientation Week: During the first program week, various events and activities will be offered for the PREP students: Munich city tour, German taster course, intercultural training, industry visits, networking events etc.
+- Orientation Week: During the first program week, various events and activities will be offered for the TUM PREP students: Munich city tour, German taster course, intercultural training, industry visits, networking events etc.

-- Framework Program: PREP offers a special framework program with activities and events designed for TUM PREP students only.
+- Framework Program: TUM PREP offers a special framework program with activities and events designed for TUM PREP students only.
 Moreover, program participants can join the activities organized by TUMi, TUM's orientation and support program for international students.

 General Expenses (totals for the entire stay)